AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/image-profiles.md

 Se você atribuiu um Perfil de imagem diferente a uma pasta, o novo perfil substituirá o perfil anterior.
 Os ativos de pasta existentes anteriormente permanecem inalterados.
 O novo perfil é aplicado aos ativos que são adicionados à pasta posteriormente.

-As pastas que têm um perfil atribuído a elas são indicadas na interface com o nome do perfil que aparece no cartão.
+As pastas com um perfil atribuído exibem o nome do perfil no cartão.

 <!-- When you add smart crop to an existing Image Profile, you need to re-trigger the [DAM Update Asset workflow](assets-workflow.md) if you want to generate crops for existing assets in your asset repository. -->